renesas/ra-fsp-examples/example_projects/ek_ra6m5/wifi_on_chip_http_client/wifi_on_chip_http_client_ek_ra6m5_ep/readme.txt

 	Connect the USB Debug port on EK-RA6M5 to the PC using a micro USB cable.

 Note :
-1) The segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
+1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x2000111c
    b.
 Keil: Not Available